- 1 Article Summary: Moving to Canada from UK

 According to Statistics Canada’s quality of life index, residents report high satisfaction with safety, healthcare and community support.

-Is It Worth Moving to Canada from UK: Pros and Cons for UK Nationals
+Is It Worth Moving to Canada from UK?
+Pros & Cons for UK Nationals

 Before deciding to relocate, it’s natural to ask — is it worth moving to Canada from UK?
 The answer depends on your priorities.
 Moving from UK to Canada offers clear advantages: higher disposable income due to lower taxes, universal healthcare and access to stunning natural beauty.